ppy/osu-wiki/news/2023/2023-12-21-project-loved-december-2023.md

 [![](/wiki/shared/news/2023-12-21-project-loved-december-2023/1002377.jpg)](https://osu.ppy.sh/community/forums/topics/1860162)

-[goreshit - o'er the flood](https://osu.ppy.sh/beatmapsets/1002377#fruits) by ::Cowboy::{ user=1237535 } and [Seija](https://osu.ppy.sh/users/6443263)\
+[goreshit - o'er the flood](https://osu.ppy.sh/beatmapsets/1002377#fruits) by ::Cowboy::{ user=1237535 } and ::Seija::{ user=6443263 }\
 194 BPM, 5:14 | 5.48★\
 *description written by ::Tenshichan::{ user=1101600 }*

 This month we might be able to see a new face joining the Loved section, and that is ::Cowboy::{ user=1237535 }.
-While [Seija](https://osu.ppy.sh/users/6443263), who mapped the kiai sections in this map, already has Loved maps, Cowboy doesn't have one yet. [o'er the flood](https://osu.ppy.sh/beatmapsets/1002377#fruits), however, definitely deserves a spot.
+While ::Seija::{ user=6443263 }, who mapped the kiai sections in this map, already has Loved maps, Cowboy doesn't have one yet. [o'er the flood](https://osu.ppy.sh/beatmapsets/1002377#fruits), however, definitely deserves a spot.

 The map majorly consists of stream patterns and stream bursts usually connected with snappy jumps.
 Sometimes the patterns can be quite tricky, especially towards the end of the map, so it is easy to misread a pattern and mess up.
 Overall, the map is very clean and of moderate difficulty, which means that a big amount of players will be able to play this map without any issues.
 Just beware that the difficulty spikes in the last quarter of the map.